 Peace Tower, Gothic bell tower on Parliament Hill, Canada

-Free admission tickets for tower visits are distributed at 90 Wellington Street in Ottawa, with guided tours available throughout the day.
+Free admission tickets for tower visits are distributed at 90 Wellington Street, with guided tours offered throughout the day.
+Access to the upper levels is only possible at certain times, so arriving early helps avoid waiting.

-The clock mechanism was gifted by the United Kingdom in 1927 to mark the 60th anniversary of Canadian Confederation.
+The clock mechanism came from the United Kingdom and was installed as a gift in 1927 to mark the 60th anniversary of Confederation.
+Its precision has kept all four clock faces synchronized for nearly a century.

 Location: Ottawa